Offering group health insurance is expensive—especially for small organizations.

 Average group health insurance premiums

-In 2017, annual group health insurance premiums averaged $6,486 for single coverage and $17,615 for businesses with fewer than 200 employees.
+In 2020, annual group health insurance premiums averaged $7,470 for single coverage and $21,342 according to the Kaiser Family Foundation.

 Premiums run higher for certain plan types, like Preferred Provider Organization (PPO) plans and Health Maintenance Organization (HMO) plans.
 Premiums are also more expensive in the Northeast and Midwest regions of the United States and in certain industries like transportation, communications, and utilities.